 I appreciate practical assistance and practical help rather than just meaningless wishes of ‘good luck, Afiza.
 Mesti hang boleh buat.’
 Hahah.
 I mean, that is of course very nice of them to say that.
 But at the end of the day, I can say that to myself too, right?

 I appreciate practical assistance to help me with my effort.
 I don’t need you to teach me or to study with me or to supervise me.
 Because I can do that for myself.
-I can study myself and to be honest, I study best by myself.
+I can study myself!
+And to be honest, as an introvert, I study best by myself.
 (I am not trying to sound arrogant here.
 I just know myself and my style of studying after years and years of non-stop exams.
-INTPs in general don’t want anything that curb their freedom to do what they think is best and supervision is one of the thing they don’t really like.
-They are more likely to disagree with their supervisors and would resent having to follow what their supervisors say.
-Hahha)
+INTJs in general don’t want anything that curb their freedom to do what they think is best.
+Supervision is good… but not when you are micromanaging!
+As an INTJ, freedom is so important and being micromanaged will cause us to rebel eventually.)

 Give me the tool that I need, and I will appreciate you so much more than if you just give me words of encouragement.
 For example, my parents support my effort by sponsoring my flight ticket and my hotel room.
 Money is practical stuff.
 (Hahah!
 Take note that I pay my own exam fees.
 I could have paid my own ticket and my own hotel room, but my parents insisted to pay for my flight and my hotel.
 So what is a daughter to do but to accept?
 Haha)